allergictoshellfishh/LTA-Bus-Arrival-Optimization-/README.md

 Overall, this project demonstrates how real-time APIs, data transformation, and frontend visualisation can be integrated into a practical decision-support system.
 The solution highlights inconsistencies in off-peak bus operations and provides actionable insights that can help authorities optimise dispatch intervals, improve service reliability, and enhance the daily commuting experience.

-Key Tools & Concepts: Alteryx Designer, REST APIs, JSON parsing, data pipelines, Power BI, Power Automate, real-time data processing, public transport analytics.
+Key Tools & Concepts: Alteryx Designer, JSON parsing, data pipelines, Power BI, Power Automate, real-time data processing, public transport analytics.